It’s been said that a brand is a promise of an emotional payoff of a purchase.

 Cut to the chase…

-In the end, the dealership put a brand new tire on my car at no charge, drove my car down to me the next day. and included a logo’d knit hat and coffee mug.
-My valuables were all there and the wifi was fixed.
+Ultimately, the dealership put a brand new tire on my car at no charge and drove my car down to me the next day.
+And included a logo knit hat and coffee mug.
+My valuables were all there, and the wifi was fixed.